jdg-codeman/Pet-Tracker-Services/README.md

 Production ready server that has the Tracking Data Producer Module working full time.
 All other module working and deployed to this environment.

+## HOW TO RUN

+To use this project you will need nodejs and `npm` install on the computer as well as docker

+To start project:

+* Go to root project directory and run `docker-compose up --build`